 With Marriott, you get a 5,000-mile bonus for every 60,000 points transferred, netting 25,000 Aeroplan Miles for every 60,000 points.
 You can also transfer points from Barclay’s Arrival Premier card at 1.7:1.
 It’s not a great deal, but another option in a pinch.

-The Capital One® Venture® Rewards Credit Card offers a bonus of 100,000 miles.
-New cardholders can earn a 100k mile bonus by spending $20,000 on purchases in the first 12 months from account opening, or earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card offers a bonus of 60,000 miles.
+New cardholders can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.

 Learn more: Rewards Credit Cards

 Their Capital One VentureOne Rewards Credit Card gives you 20,000 miles with $1,000 in spending within three months, with no annual fee.
 Compare the Capital One Venture Rewards vs Capital One VentureOne for more info.

 Other transfer partners may fit your situation.
 Diner’s Club transfers 1:1 in 1,000-point minimums but can take up to four weeks to complete.
 Also, there are partners in hotel programs, although these may not be the most advantageous.